 These are people who live in a world of infantile fairy tales.…I’m sure you know the one about the Giant Tweeter…who lives in a White House far away and who flies across the ocean to rescue us from the wicked Gnomes of Europe.

-Equally essential is your technique: delivery, expectant pause and the "punchline".
+Your essential technique involves: delivery, expectant pause and the "punchline".
 There's no getting away from it, your technique is all-important.
 However, don't despair, because you will always pick up sound technique with experience and practice.
 Plus, of course, you can observe others when you watch great comics or funny conference speakers.
 You can always watch someone like Steve Coogan with a hilarious acceptance speech at the 2019 Britannia Awards.

 Thus, you don't need to be a comic genius to use humour in your speech.
 Just combine the essential attributes of self-confidence, good material and a sound technique.
 No joke, it'll be fine.